michal-kralovic/Example-JDBC-CRUD-Implementation/README.md

 # JDBC CRUD

-Example CRUD (Create / Read / Update / Delete) method implementation using JDBC and a remote MySQL database
+Example CRUD (Create / Read / Update / Delete) method implementation using JDBC and a remote MySQL database.
+To be implemented: Spring